 Further thresholds are listed in Section 9a of the Part-Time and Fixed-Term Employment Act (TzBfG).

-In all other respects, the provisions of Section 8 TzBfG, which was discussed above, apply mutatis mutandis.
+In all other respects, the provisions of Section 8 TzBfG, which was discussed above, applies accordingly.

 According to Section 15 of the Federal Parental Allowance and Parental Leave Act (BEEG), employees are entitled to part-time work during parental leave.
-This entitlement is subject to different requirements and deadlines.
+This right is subject to different requirements and deadlines.

 Here is a brief overview:

-- As a rule, more than 15 employees must be employed,
+- More than 15 employees must be employed,

 - the employment relationship must have existed for more than six months,